 - 8. Place two steel tent stakes, each 9 ft.
 (3 normal paces) perpendicular from the base of the antenna mast.
 Note: Drive the tent stakes in at an angle, with top end sloping away from the area where the equipment box and the antenna base will be located.
 Don't drive the tent stakes all the way down until all the guy ropes are secure in the following steps. - 9.
 Securely tie the ropes from the guy collar to each of the two tent stakes with either a trucker's hitch or a taut line hitch, leaving enough slack in the rope to raise the antenna vertically.
 Note: Use a knot that you are most comfortable with. - 10.
-Wrap the end of the Yagi antenna with filament tape and string out about 15 feet of tape to allow securing the Yagi to one of the tent stakes. - 10.
 Stand the antenna up to nearly vertical by picking up the base of the mast and dragging it towards the equipment box.
 The antenna should stand alone which allows the installer to finish the install without the help of another individual.
 (See Figure D from previous pages) Note: In high wind situations, make sure the antenna is leaning away from the wind and not into the wind. - Straight down from the guy collar, walk out 3 paces or 9 feet to find the placement of the 3rd tent stake.
 Place the 3rd tent stake at a location equidistant from the other two tent stakes and drive it in at an angle away from the antenna base.
-(See Figure D from previous pages) - 12.
-Tie the remaining rope from the guy collar to the 3rd tent stake using either a trucker's hitch or taut line hitch.
+(See Figure D from previous pages) - Tie the remaining rope from the guy collar to the 3rd tent stake using either a trucker's hitch or taut line hitch.
 Leave enough slack in the rope of the 3rd stake to allow the antenna mast to be raised vertically. - 13.
 Stand the antenna vertically and tighten all three guy ropes if necessary.
 (See Figure C) - 14.
-Secure with filament tape front end section of the Yagi to one of the tent stakes to keep from shifting off target. - 15.
-Hammer the 3 tent stakes down until the hook is flush with the ground. - 16.
-Install at least 1, 2-3ft. long strip of flagging at eye level on each guy rope. - 17.
-Attache the other ends of the coax cables to the appropriate connector on the Bulkhead mount located on the back of the fiberglass box.

-Note: The bulkhead mount connectors are clearly marked to facilitate proper installation.

-- 18. Tape the remaining bottom portion of the coax cables to the mast. - 19.
+Hammer the 3 tent stakes down until the hook is flush with the ground. - 15.
+Install at least 1, 2-3ft. long strip of flagging at eye level on each guy rope. - 16.
+Attache the other ends of the coax cables to the appropriate connector on the Bulkhead mount located on the back of the fiberglass box. - Note: The bulkhead mount connectors are clearly marked to facilitate proper installation. - 17.
+Tie wrap the remaining bottom portion of the coax cables to the bottom mast. - 19.
 Secure the box by taping all uncovered box holes to prevent moisture and rodents from entering.